How To Update Your WordPress Installation From The WordPress Dashboard

 If this happens, see the tutorials below on updating WordPress manually:

 Congratulations!
-Now you know how to auto-update WordPress from your WordPress admin dashboard.
+Now you know how to auto-update your WordPress installation from your WordPress admin dashboard.

 Now that you know how to update and maintain your WordPress installation software, the next step is to learn how to update and manage your WordPress plugins.